As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022 and updated at the club AGM 26th March 2023

 - Admission of Members

 - The Club has a policy of full open membership to all of the community.
 Any person who wishes to become a Member must submit an application in such form as the Tennis or Cricket Committees shall decide.
-Every candidate for Membership shall be considered by the Tennis or Cricket Committees, which shall admit that candidate to Membership of the Club unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.
+Every candidate for Membership shall be admitted to Membership of the Club unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.
+The Tennis and Cricket committees will have the final decision in the event of any issues.
 All members of the Club are bound by the Club’s Code of Conduct.
-Persons of either sex are eligible for full membership of the Club.
-No person shall be denied membership of the Club on the grounds of race, ethnic origin, creed, colour, age, disability, sex, occupation, sexual orientation, religion, political or other beliefs.
+No person shall be denied membership of the Club on the grounds of race, ethnic origin, creed, colour, age, disability, sex, occupation, sexual orientation, religion or political beliefs.
 Persons below the age of 18 may be admitted as Junior Members without the right to hold office or vote at general meetings.

 - Applications for non-voting Social Membership will be dealt with by the General Committee